zhunhung/person_scraper/README.md

 Found 0 matches in Panama Papers
 ```

-The files can be found in the following folder
+The search results can be found in the results/name folder
 ```
 person-scrapper/
 |-- scrappers/